 Quality childcare centres serve up enriching learning opportunities throughout the day, and cooking experiences add fun, flavour and healthy eating habits to the educational ‘menu.'

 Young children's palates are piqued as they harvest ingredients, test recipes and taste self-made meals, and along the way, cooking in childcare helps mini-chefs learn key skills that will stay with them for life.

-At Guardian child care centres, a national Cooking and Nutrition Program plates up daily learning opportunities for babies and toddlers, while preschoolers are given hands-on opportunities to plan, prepare and cook meals, with help from their educators and in-house chefs and cooks.
+At Guardian child care centres, a national Cooking and Nutrition Program plates up daily learning opportunities for babies and toddlers, while preschoolers are given hands-on opportunities to plan, prepare healthy foods and cook meals, with help from their educators and in-house chefs and cooks.